jguamie/system-design/README.md

 # Preparing for the Google System Design Interview
-Studying for distributed system design interviews are only necessary if you are targeting L5+ at Google.
+Studying for system design interviews are only necessary if you are targeting L5+ at Google.
 ## Prerequisites
 * Go through the [Grokking the System Design Interview](https://www.educative.io/collection/5668639101419520/5649050225344512) online course.
   * This will get you familiar with the core concepts and the most popular system design questions.
 These questions are still asked regularly.